40843245/Google-SpreadSheet/How to/How to add dropdown list in Google SpreadSheet?.md

 To do that, you can follow one of these ways.

+> [!WARNING]
+> In 1th way, you can't find a style such that it looks like the result in 2th way (by default settings).

 ## 1th way (manually)
 1. select range in Google SpreadSheet.
 2. click right mouse and select `DropDown`.